 To view saved passwords on your iPhone / iPad, go to Settings->Accounts & Passwords->App & Website Passwords.

 Everyone needs a system to manage their usernames and passwords.
-Yes, you can devise your own (e.g. a pen, and a notebook), but I reckon it requires more time and discipline to maintain it.
+Yes, you can devise your own (e.g. a pen, and a notebook), but I reckon it requires more time and discipline to maintain.

 Keychain, and iCloud Keychain, takes a bit of understanding, and setting up, in order to get the full benefits.
 It isn’t perfect but, when it works, it’s very satisfying.
 What’s more is, if you’ve been actively using Keychain, when you purchase a new device and sign into iCloud, you’ll be delighted by the fact that all your passwords and internet account are carried over, and automatically set up for you.

 Some people might be horrified at the thought of saving passwords and credit card information in iCloud.
-I don’t believe any internet connected device, or ‘cloud’ based account will ever be entirely safe, but the convenience of iCloud outweighs paranoia, and Apple’s security measures are likely better than anything I could ever come up with (aside from turning everything off).
+While no internet connected device, or ‘cloud’ based account will ever be entirely safe, for me, the convenience of iCloud outweighs the fear of being hacked, and Apple’s security measures are likely better than anything I could ever come up with (aside from turning everything off).
 I’ll never be an IT / internet security expert.
-Therefore I’m happy to use Apple’s free, consumer friendly, security features and recommendations.
+Therefore I’m happy to use Apple’s free, consumer friendly, security technologies and recommendations.